TopShelfCraft/Legacy-Login/README.md

 </form>
 ```

+_Note: Legacy Login is also available for installation via the Craft CMS Plugin Store._

 ### Configuration

-To customize the plugin's behavior, add a `legacylogin.php` file to your Craft config directory.
+To customize the plugin's behavior, add a `legacy-login.php` file to your Craft config directory.
 (You can use `plugins/legacylogin/config.php` as a template.)
 The file should return an array; Like Craft's own General Configs, the _Legacy Login_ config supports Craft's [Multi-Environment Configs](https://craftcms.com/docs/multi-environment-configs) syntax.

 The following settings are available: